oakserver/oak/README.md

   You can use the option `contentTypes` to set additional media types that when present as the content type for the request, the body will be parsed accordingly.
-The options takes possibly four keys: `json`, `form`, `text`, and `raw`.
+The options takes possibly five keys: `json`, `form`, `formData`, `text`, and `bytes`.
 For example if you wanted JavaScript sent to the server to be parsed as text, you would do something like this:

   ```ts
   app.use(async (ctx) => {